portapps/hlsw-portable/README.md

 A DOS Batch script to make the game server browser [Half-Life Server Watch (HLSW)](http://www.hlsw.org/) portable.

+Your HLSW config is saved to disk (hlsw.ini) instead of registry and datas are saved in the data folder instead of user appdata.

 Tested on Windows Vista and Windows 7.

 Requirements